Nesvilab/MSFragger/README.md

 MSFragger is implemented in the cross-platform Java programming language and can be used three different ways:

 1. With [FragPipe](https://fragpipe.nesvilab.org) user interface
-2. As a standalone Java executable, which we recommend using with [Philosopher](https://philosopher.nesvilab.org/) pipeline
+2. As a standalone Java executable
 3. Through [ProteomeDiscoverer](https://www.nesvilab.org/PD-Nodes/)

-MSFragger writes peptide-spectrum matches in either tabular or pepXML formats, making it fully compatible with downstream data analysis pipelines such as Trans-Proteomic Pipeline and [Philosopher](https://nesvilab.github.io/philosopher/).
+MSFragger writes peptide-spectrum matches in either tabular or pepXML formats, making it fully compatible with downstream data analysis pipelines such as Trans-Proteomic Pipeline, Percolator, and Philosopher.
 See the [complete documentation](https://github.com/Nesvilab/MSFragger/wiki), including a list of [Frequently Asked Questions](https://github.com/Nesvilab/MSFragger/wiki/Frequently-Asked-Questions).
 Example parameter files can be found [here](https://github.com/Nesvilab/MSFragger/tree/master/parameter_files).

 ### Supported file formats
 The following spectral file formats can be searched directly with MSFragger, see the [FragPipe homepage](https://fragpipe.nesvilab.org/) for compatibility with workflow components downstream from MSFragger.

 * mzML/mzXML - data from any instrument in mzML/mzXML format can be used

-* Thermo RAW - Thermo raw files (.raw) can be read directly, conversion to mzML is not required
+* Thermo RAW - Thermo raw files (.raw) can be read directly, conversion to mzML is not required.
+In Linux, [Mono](https://www.mono-project.com/) need to be installed.

 * Bruker timsTOF PASEF - MSFragger can read Bruker timsTOF PASEF (DDA) raw files (.d) directly, as well as MGF files converted by the Bruker DataAnalysis program. **Please note**: timsTOF data requires [Visual C++ Redistributable for Visual Studio 2017](https://aka.ms/vs/16/release/VC_redist.x64.exe) in Windows.
 If you see an error saying cannot find Bruker native library, please try to install the Visual C++ redistibutable.